 In 1989, two years ahead of schedule, Mr. Tate presented the State of Florida a check for $600,000, repaying a start-up loan made by the Legislature to help launch the program.
 From this point forward, the program has remained fully self-supporting.

-In 1990, the Florida Legislature created the Stanley Tate Project STARS scholarship program that the Stanley G. Tate Florida Prepaid College Foundation.
+In 1990, the Florida Legislature created the Stanley Tate Project STARS scholarship program that is administered by the Stanley G. Tate Florida Prepaid College Foundation.
 Project STARS helps low-income students who are at risk of dropping out of school by providing them with the opportunity of a college education.

 In 1994, investments in the Florida Prepaid College Plan topped $1 billion.